 3. Post the position description on your website

-The position description document should be published on your website when seeking out new directors.
-Sharing this information with board hopefuls ensures you receive applications that will likely match who you’re looking for.
-If an aspiring board members doesn’t know what you’re looking for – and if you don’t know what you’re looking for – you will end up with unsuitable candidates applying for and filling your empty chairs.
+The position description document should be published on your website when seeking out new board members.
+Sharing this information with board hopefuls ensures you receive applications that match what/who you’re looking for.
+If an aspiring board member doesn’t know what you’re looking for – and if you don’t know what you’re looking for – you will end up with unsuitable candidates applying for and filling your empty chairs.

 Blending the PD with a clear description of the ideal board member (i.e. skills, expertise, experience, network, diversity profile, etc.) will place you in an optimal position to find the best candidates and can be used as a platform to determine who should join the board.